1980 World Series: Philadelphia Phillies

 The Philadelphia Phillies entered the 1980 season as the only original National League team not to have won a World Series.
 Established in 1883, the franchise had gone 97 years without a championship.
 They reached the postseason five times in those 97 years, winning pennants in 1915 and 1950, along with three straight NL East titles in 1976, 1977 and 1978.

 The Phillies' 1980 squad included the NL Most Valuable Player, third-baseman Mike Schmidt (48 HR, 121 RBI, .286 BA), and Cy Young Award winner, lefty Steve Carlton (24–9, 2.34 ERA).
 This mostly veteran club finished between first and third in almost all offensive categories in the National League.
 Thirty-nine-year-old Pete Rose led the club in hits (185) and doubles (42), while center fielder Garry Maddox and utility outfielder Lonnie Smith combined for 68 steals.
 The pitching staff was led by Carlton and 17-game-winner Dick Ruthven.
-In the bullpen was the screwballer Tug McGraw, who was making his third trip to the Series.
+In the bullpen was the screwballer Tug McGraw, in his third Series.

 Kansas City Royals

 The Kansas City Royals were a team that was formed by pharmaceutical executive Ewing Kauffman as a result of the move of the Athletics to Oakland, and began play in 1969.
 They quickly became competitive, achieving a winning record in their third season with an 85–76 win–loss record.
 By 1976, the young team was becoming the dominant force in the American League West, winning 90 or more games in four consecutive seasons from 1975 to 1978.
 Unfortunately for the Royals, they could not get over the hump of the New York Yankees, losing three straight ALCS to New York from 1976 to 1978.

-The 1980 Royals had a Most Valuable Player of their own in the indomitable superstar, third-baseman George Brett, who flirted with the sacred .400 mark all summer with an average above .400 as late as September 19, before settling for a .390 batting average, with 24 homers and 118 RBI in 117 games.
-The unquestioned heart and soul of the Royals was surrounded by a solid corps of veterans: Amos Otis, super-designated-hitter Hal McRae, solid second-baseman Frank White, and switch-hitting leadoff man Willie Wilson, who finished the season with 230 hits and 79 stolen bases.
+The 1980 Royals had a Most Valuable Player of their own with their third-baseman George Brett, who flirted with the sacred .400 mark all summer with an average above .400 as late as September 19, before settling for a .390 batting average, with 24 homers and 118 RBI in 117 games.
+The heart and soul of the Royals was surrounded by a corps of veterans: Amos Otis, super-designated-hitter Hal McRae, solid second-baseman Frank White, and switch-hitting leadoff man Willie Wilson, who finished the season with 230 hits and 79 stolen bases.
 Six KC pitchers had ten or more wins, led by 20-game-winner Dennis Leonard (20–11, 3.79) and left-hander Larry Gura (18–10, 2.95).
 Submariner closer Dan Quisenberry won 12 games out of the bullpen and accumulated 33 saves, tied for best in the American League with Rich Gossage.
 On their way to the World Series in 1980, the Royals would finally beat the New York Yankees in the ALCS.